dotnet/AspNetCore.Docs/CONTRIBUTING.md

 ## Redirects

 If you delete an article, change its file name, or move it to a different folder, create a redirect so that people who bookmarked the article don't receive a *404 Not Found* error.
-Add redirects to the [master redirect file](https://github.com/dotnet/AspNetCore.Docs/blob/master/.openpublishing.redirection.json).
+Add redirects to the [main redirect file](https://github.com/dotnet/AspNetCore.Docs/blob/main/.openpublishing.redirection.json).